 Likewise, the travel and tourism industries are on the rise.
 In fact, international tourism has grown every month since late 2009, according to the Office of Travel and Tourism Industries.
 Additionally, business travel--both spending and volume--grew at rates that surpassed industry expectations at the end of last year.
 So that's all well and good, but how exactly does one get in on all of this action?
 Education.

-Hospitality and culinary workers may be trained on the job, but upscale institutions and management positions increasingly require formal training from hospitality & culinary arts degree programs.
+Hospitality and culinary workers may be trained on the job, but upscale institutions and increasingly require formal training from hospitality & culinary arts degree programs.
 While on-the-job training may be a good way to get a foot in the door, many hospitality and culinary positions involve extensive customer service and business-know how, so advancement opportunities may be limited without formal education.

 Traditional and online degrees in hospitality & culinary arts are offered at the associate, bachelor's and master's degree level.
 Campus-based culinary degree programs may include hands-on skills such as making sauces or wine tasting while online culinary degrees tend to focus on administrative skills such as health code compliance, bookkeeping or menu planning.
 The National Restaurant Association Educational Foundation also offers voluntary certifications to managers who qualify by examination.